dzyy3/collections/posts/second.md

 ---
-title: Second post
+title: Hallways
 layout: post.njk
 tags: post
 ---

-# Second Post
+# Discontents 2
-This is a page for my second post
+This comic strip from the class Experimental Comics is based on an assignment where students were intructed to make a list of discontents through picture stories.